iionly/tidypics/README.txt

 Changelog:

+Changes for release 1.9.4 (by iionly):
+- Same code base as 1.8.4 with necessary modifications to work on Elgg 1.9,
+- Getting slideshow to work again (thanks to chenkai for providing some info in a discussion post on the community site that put me on the right track to fix it).
+As on Elgg 1.8 the slideshow also has a "No-Flash required" fallback now.

+Changes for release 1.8.4 (by iionly):
+- "No-Flash required" fallback for slideshow.

 Changes for release 1.9.3 (by iionly):
 - Same code base as 1.8.3 with necessary modifications to work on Elgg 1.9,